Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: Introduction

 Of the recent clinical trials literature, the papers by \textcite{Villar2015} and \textcite{Jacob2016} seem most closely related to our approach, although in different ways.
 In the latter part of \textcite{Villar2015}, the authors discuss and compare several adaptive strategies according to which patients can be allocated to different treatments in a multi-arm trial.
 Although the paper uses Bayesian inferential methods in parameter estimation, the final comparison between alternative methods is based on frequentist ideas and measures: testing of hypotheses, using fixed sample size and given significance level.
 In contrast to this, \textcite{Jacob2016} introduces three dynamic rules for dropping inferior treatment arms during the trial; these rules are closely similar to our Rules 1 and 2 below.
 On the other hand, and unlike \textcite{Villar2015}, \textcite{Jacob2016} does not explicitly consider the possibility of adaptive treatment allocation.

 We consider first, in Section \ref{section:no:2}, the simple situation in which the outcomes are binary, and they can be observed soon after the treatment has been delivered.
 Section \ref{section:simulation} reports results from corresponding simulation experiments, following closely the settings of two examples in \textcite{Villar2015} but applying the adaptive methods presented in Section \ref{section:no:2}.
 In Section \ref{section:no:3}, the approach is extended to cover situations in which either binary outcomes are measured after a fixed time lag from the treatment, or the data consist of time-to-event measurements, with the possibility of right censoring.
+This section includes also some notes on vaccine efficacy trials.
 The paper concludes with a discussion in Section \ref{section:no:4}.
 The presentation is to a large extent comparative and expository, particularly in Sections \ref{section:simulation} and \ref{section:no:4}.
+As a companion to this paper, we provide an implementation of the proposed method in the form of a freely available R package \textcite{barts} that facilitates the simulation of clinical trials with adaptive treatment allocation.